illbexyz/ocaml-c-stubs-playground/README.md

 ## Building and running (UNIX)

-Note: Windows is not currently supported.;;
+Note: Windows is not currently supported.

 By running: